Jernhatten

 Jernhatten (lit.
-'The Iron Hat') is a protected hill and view point on the peninsula, Djursland, in Denmark protruding into the sea, Kattegat between Denmark and Sweden.
+'The Iron Hat') is a protected hill and view point on the Djursland peninsula in Denmark which protrudes into the Kattegat sea between Denmark and Sweden.
 From the top of the hill, 49 meters above sea level, there is a view up and down the coast including and the island Hjelm as well as an inland view over the hilly southern Djursland area, called Mols.

+Part of the hill became a protected public area in 1927, and was expanded in 1979 to cover 235 hectares.
+Today, the hill is within Mols Bjerge National Park, a reserve covering 180 square kilometres.